Today’s Wonder of the Day was inspired by Aishani. Aishani Wonders, “what is the jitterburg” Thanks for WONDERing with us, Aishani!

 Do you like to dance?
-Whether it’s swaying to your favorite song on the radio or jumping around with your friends at school during recess, dancing has been a popular pastime for centuries.
+Maybe you sway to your favorite song on the radio.
+Perhaps you love jumping around with your friends to a new song.
+You’re not alone!
+People have enjoyed dancing for centuries.
 It’s also a form of art that has changed throughout time as types of music and trends change.

 Way back in the early 1930s, a new style of music developed in the United States.
-A form of jazz, swing music featured a strong rhythm section (bass and drums) paired with brass (trumpets and trombones), woodwinds (saxophones and clarinets) and stringed instruments (violins and guitars).
+Called swing music, it started as a form of jazz.
+It featured a strong rhythm section of bass and drums.
+This was paired with brass instruments like trumpets and trombones.
+It also included woodwinds (like saxophones and clarinets) and stringed instruments (such as violins and guitars).

-Swing music used medium to fast tempos and soloists who would add their own unique take on the melody to the song.
+Swing music used medium to fast tempos.
+Swing soloists commonly added their own unique take on the melody of the song.
 Swing quickly became the most popular form of music during the late 1930s and early 1940s.

-Swing bandleaders, such as Benny Goodman and Count Basie, would draw thousands of young people to huge halls to dance to swing music.
+A few swing bandleaders became very popular.
+Two examples were Benny Goodman and Count Basie.
+They drew thousands of young people to huge halls to dance to swing music.
 Many of these young people were new to both swing music and dancing in general.

-When World War II began in the early 1940s, American soldiers taught the jitterbug dance to young people throughout Europe.
-Even though some people thought it wouldn’t catch on overseas, young people in Europe were soon just as crazy about the dance as the Americans were.
+When World War II began in the early 1940s, American soldiers were sent throughout Europe.
+They taught the jitterbug dance to young people they met there.
+Some people thought the dance wouldn’t catch on overseas.
+But young people in Europe turned out to enjoy the dance as much as Americans did.

 Over time, the term jitterbug was used to describe any type of dance to swing music.
 Later the jitterbug was adapted for use with the fast pace of early rock and roll.
 In the late 1950s, teenagers could be seen jitterbugging to rock and roll weekly on television show "American Bandstand.”